junxit/us-congress-bills-113/metadata.md

 - 2014-05-06 — Placed on the Union Calendar, Calendar No. 327.
 - 2014-05-06 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-411, Part II.
 - 2014-05-06 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-411, Part II.
+- 2014-05-07 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-05-07 — Considered as unfinished business. (consideration: CR H3481-3482)
+- 2014-05-07 — Considered under suspension of the rules. (consideration: CR H3471-3477)
+- 2014-05-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+863.
+- 2014-05-07 — Mrs. Lummis moved to suspend the rules and pass the bill, as amended.
+- 2014-05-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 383 - 33 (Roll no. 201). (text: CR H3471-3472)
+- 2014-05-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 383 - 33 (Roll no. 201).(text: CR H3471-3472)